jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (1) The bankrupt must take all the steps (including the steps specified in subsection (2)) in relation to the bankrupt's property, and the distribution of the proceeds to the creditors, that are—
   (a) required by the Assignee; or
-  (b) prescribed by rules or regulations made under this Act; or (c) directed to be done by the Court by an order made in reference to a particular bankruptcy; or (d) directed to be done by the Court on an application by the Assignee or a creditor.
+  (b) prescribed by rules or regulations made under this Act; or (c) directed to be done by the court by an order made in reference to a particular bankruptcy; or (d) directed to be done by the court on an application by the Assignee or a creditor.
 (2) The steps referred to in subsection (1) include the execution by the bankrupt of powers of attorney, conveyances, transfers, deeds, assurances, and instruments.

 **Duties to provide information**